-Editor’s note: This is the second in a three-part series of blog posts by PATH’s president and CEO Steve Davis about his experiences visiting PATH programs in three African countries this July.
-The first post, from South Africa, is here.
-Steve will deliver a keynote speech at this week’s 29th International Papillomavirus Conference & Clinical Workshop in Seattle.
+Editor’s note: This is the second in a three-part series of blog posts by PATH’s president and CEO Steve Davis about his experiences visiting PATH programs in three African countries in 2014.
+The first post is about health workers in South Africa and the third is about eliminating malaria in Zambia.

 The July morning I visited the Uganda Cancer Institute at the Mulago National Hospital in Kampala, several dozen people filled the courtyard by 9:00 a.m.
 Inside, I found many more waiting to see a doctor.